kritgrover/basic-text-editor/README.md

  - Finding occurences of a specific string using the search bar on the editor window
  - Saving file to hard drive

+## Supported File Types
+ - .txt
+ - .rtf
+ - .csv
+ - .json
+ - .md
+ - other forms of text files...

+ Makes it a good tool for cleaning data and finding specific entries used in fields such as Data Science, dealing with these file formats with an easy to use GUI.

 ## How to Run:
  - Download TextEditor.exe
  - Run